 First, start planning far in advance.
 Before enrolling in CHEM 391/491/492/493, you must be accepted into a laboratory (see How Do I Find a Research Opportunity? for more information.)
-The deadline for course enrollment is several weeks before the start of the semester.
-Some labs may have extensive laboratory or safety training that must be completed before the start of the semester.
+The deadline for course enrollment is several weeks before the start of the semester or at the end of the prior semester.
+Some labs may have extensive trainings that must be completed before beginning work.
 Labs at the Texas Medical Center often have access control regulations that require filling paperwork months in advance of starting in the lab.

 Once you have secured a research position, you must fill out the online application found on the Chemistry Department website.
 The online application must be submitted by August 1st for the Fall term, December 1st for the Spring term, or April 1st for the Summer term to ensure enrollment in CHEM 391/491/492/493.
-Once you have submitted the online application, the Course Instructor will verify your position and proposed research project with the Research Advisor and then submit a registration override via Esther.
-No paper special registration form is required to be signed or submitted, and only the Course Instructor (not Research Advisors) is authorized to enroll students.
+Once you have submitted the online application, the Course Instructor (either Dr. Gilbertson or Dr. Yearty) will verify your position and proposed research project with the Research Advisor before submitting a registration override via Esther.
+No paper special registration form is required, and only the Course Instructor (not Research Advisors) is authorized to enroll students.
 If you have any questions about enrollment, please contact the Course Instructor.